galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 > {: .solution}
 {: .question}

-With this, we now have a count-matrix that can be used for further downstream analyis.
+With this, we now have a count-matrix that can be used for further downstream analysis.

 <!--
 Factoid: We can convert the number of UMIs to the number of molecules using a transformation script.